ttbrunner/alphasheep/doc/observations.md

 - **Idea**: Start tuning hyperparams for DQNAgent and implement some advanced methods (double DQN?).
 How close can we get to 1.38?
 - **Idea**: Train against RandomCardAgent instead of RuleBasedAgent without changing anything.
 Will the performance improve?
 - **Idea**: Resolve the "constant q-vector" problem above.
 Does this help?

+---
+Commit #a0a6c537c5e30d7c27c1d7f0e52e637b828f3f7e

+Increased network size from (256, 128, 64) to (384, 256, 128 neurons).
+This roughly triples the number of parameters (43008 -> 135168).
+Observation:
+- Much better!
+Now DQNAgent achieves a rel. performance of 1.30 (best so far).
+- Also, performance was much stronger from the start (above 1.23 in the first hour of training alone).

+Observation:
+- In an early checkpoint (1.24), the "constant q-vector" behavior observed only in the first 1-3 tricks (before: 3-5).
+- In a later checkpoint (1.30), this behavior only occurs very sporadically.
+- **Interpretation**: Overparametrizing the network greatly helps (in this case).
+- **Interpretation**: Better performance correlates with less "constant q-vectors".
+- **Idea**: Is it really overparametrized?
+How far can we go?
+How large is too large?